Assembly

 odood assembly upgrade [--backup]

-That will do all the job: pull assembly changes, relink modules, update addons on all databases, etc.
+That will do all the job: 0.
+Optionally backup all databases

 Assembly management